Kristopher Jansma: Career and accolades

+Jansma is the author of four novels, Our Narrow Hiding Places, Les Idéalistes, Why We Came to the City, and The Unchangeable Spots of Leopards.
+His book of essays on the creative process is Revisionaries: What We Can Learn from the Lost, Unfinished, and Just Plain Bad Work of Great Writers.

-His short fiction has appeared in ZYZZVA, Adult Magazine, Recommended Reading, Columbia Magazine, and The Blue Mesa Review.
+His short fiction has appeared in the Alaska Quarterly Review, ZYZZVA, Chicago Quarterly Review, Prairie Schooner, Recommended Reading, Columbia Magazine, and The Blue Mesa Review.
 His "Why We Write" was selected as a notable essay in Best American Essays 2014, after being published in Slice Magazine.
 He has also written essays and reviews for The New York Times, Salon, Electric Literature, The Rumpus, The Millions, Johns Hopkins Magazine, and The Believer.

 He is the winner of the 2014 Sherwood Anderson Foundation Award for Fiction.
-His first novel, The Unchangeable Spots of Leopards, received an Honorable Mention for the 2014 PEN/Hemingway Award, was longlisted for the Andrew Carnegie Medal for Excellence, and was also longlisted for the Center for Fiction's Flaherty-Dunnan First Novel Prize.
+His story “The Samples” is the winner of a 2021 Pushcart Prize.His first novel, The Unchangeable Spots of Leopards, received an Honorable Mention for the 2014 PEN/Hemingway Award, was longlisted for the Andrew Carnegie Medal for Excellence, and was also longlisted for the Center for Fiction's Flaherty-Dunnan First Novel Prize.
 It was a Barnes & Noble Discover Great New Writers selection and an American Booksellers Association Indie Next Pick for April 2013.

-He wrote the Literary Artifacts column for Electric Literature from 2011 to 2013.
+He wrote the Literary Artifacts column for Electric Literature from 2011 to 2013 before starting the Unfinished Business column from 2017-2025.

 In 2013 Flavorwire named him one of their 50 Up-and-Coming New York Culture Makers to Watch.
 Paper Magazine included him on their list of 2013's Beautiful People.